enzoCayetano/swagELO/README.md

 # Swag's ELO Bot
-A leaderboard and ELO calculator made for lsd's Apocalypse Rising server.
+A leaderboard and ELO calculator made for delayss' Apocalypse Rising server.
 Host manually updates ranks and ELO.